 As a happy ambassador of South Walton, Kurt loves to share SoWal with the world through stories, photos, videos, texting, social media, and even telephone.

 Kerri's friends and family have always said she was a great ambassador for South Walton.
-Through nearly two decades of experience in marketing, Kerri has learned the sales and marketing process is an art form.
+Through nearly two decades of experience in marketing, Kerri has learned story sharing is an art form.